jana-scheidemann/DIY-App/README.md

 ### User-Friendly Interface:
 Enjoy a sleek and intuitive design that makes browsing, creating, and sharing projects a breeze.
 Connect with a vibrant community of makers and unleash your creativity together.

-Join DIY Craft Hub today and embark on a journey of creativity, innovation, and endless possibilities.
+Join the DIY APP today and embark on a journey of creativity, innovation, and endless possibilities.
 Let's craft something extraordinary together!